forgeofabsurdducks/quackamollie/docs/install/install_full_docker.rst

 Running OpenWebUI to manage your Ollama instance
 ------------------------------------------------
-- You can deploy an Open WebUI instance while deploying Quackamollie by referencing the `docker-compose.open-webui.yml` file when deploying:
+- You can deploy an Open WebUI instance while deploying Quackamollie by referencing the :code:`docker-compose.open-webui.yml` file when deploying:

   .. code-block:: bash

     docker compose -f docker-compose.yml -f docker-compose.open-webui.yml up

-- Then you can hit the `signup` button at the address http://localhost:3000 and register yourself.
+- Then you can hit the :code:`signup` button at the address :code:`http://localhost:3000` and register yourself.

   - In Open WebUI, the first registered user is automatically designed as an admin.

 - Then you can typically:

   - go to the admin settings panel
   - disable new user signup
   - test your connection to your Ollama instance
   - download additional models

 - After doing the operations your need to do, and if you don't need your Open WebUI instance anymore, you can stop it:

   .. code-block:: bash